Masterpiece (Isley Brothers album)

-Masterpiece is the 23rd album released by The Isley Brothers on Warner Bros.
+Masterpiece is the 23rd album released by the Isley Brothers on Warner Bros.
 Records on April 29, 1985.
 For the first time since 1973, the Isley Brothers were a trio composed of the original members O'Kelly, Rudolph and Ronald Isley.
 It was the last album with O'Kelly Isley; he died a year after the album's release from a heart attack.
-The fall of 1985 also saw the elder Isleys release Masterpiece.
 The album is dedicated to their late brother Vernon Isley and their parents Sally & O'Kelly Isley Sr. The album liner notes were written by Elaine Isley.